jbillcliffe/portfolio2-hypermarket-cheap/README.md

 #### Galaxy Fold Resolution Drop (280px)

 The website has been checked to ensure that it can resize down to the smallest available resolution for a mobile device (excluding watches).
-This is currently the Galaxy Zfold (3/4/5) which has a front screen resolution width of 280px
+Currently the Galaxy Zfold (3/4/5) which has a front screen resolution width of 280px
 ![An example of 280px wide styling](readme/menu/menu-280.png)

 #### Clear Menu

-Clear, easy to read buttons are present ahenever required.
+Clear, easy to read buttons are present whenever required.
 ![Main menu buttons for Hypermarket Cheap](readme/buttons/menu-buttons.png)

 ### Footer